 The game is played with 2 teams.
 Each team consists of 5 players on the court at a time.

 The object of the game is to outscore your opponent by shooting the ball into your basket and preventing them from putting the ball into theirs.

 The ball can only be advanced up the floor with the hands either by dribbling or passing to teammates.

 The fundamental skills involved in the game are listed below.
 If you want to learn more, click on each link for further explanation, coaching points, and drills.

 There are a variety of ways players can line up on the court, but the most common basketball positions are:

 Follow the link to learn about player roles and characteristics.

 Points are scored any time the ball goes through the basket.

-Check out this timeline to see the changes in official basketball rules that have most affected the game.
+The Rules of Basketball: Boy, How They've Changed - Check out this basketball history timeline to see how the official basketball rules have changed over time.